2026 Rotating Car Seat Comparison & Ratings

 Pros: Slim design (only 17” wide), rear-facing up to 50 lbs. with generous RF height limits, unique hinged shell design combined with ClickTight tensioning lockoff makes installation a breeze.
 It can be a true “one-time install” with seatbelt because the tether strap stays attached regardless of whether the seat is being used rear-facing or forward-facing.
 All Galaxy360 models feature “SafeWash” fabrics, which are machine washable, dryer safe, and free of flame-retardant chemicals.

 Cons: It's heavy, and that means low LATCH weight limits.
 Fortunately, a seatbelt + tether installation is super easy, so you won’t typically have a reason to use the lower LATCH anchors in your vehicle.
-Maximum harness height is 17”, which isn’t particularly tall, but it’s reasonable for a convertible seat.
+Maximum harness height is 17”, which isn’t particularly tall.

 Even with recent updates to the allowable recline range for rear-facing (allowed for installation with lap/shoulder seatbelt + tether), Galaxy360 is still more reclined when RF than most other rotating seats and will likely take up more front-to-back space as a result.
 When switching from RF to FF, you may need to adjust the recline angle, which requires opening the hinged shell and changing the recline position on the base.
 If you have to adjust the recline when transitioning from RF to FF, then it’s not a true “one-time install”.